RithikaAnalyst/Data-Analysis--Dashboard/README.md

 - Financial forecasting and budgeting

 ## Q&A
--Which gender has a higher average income among bike purchasers?
+- Which gender has a higher average income among bike purchasers?
--Is there a significant income difference between those who purchased and didn’t purchase a bike?
+- Is there a significant income difference between those who purchased and didn’t purchase a bike?
--Which age group has the highest number of bike purchases?
+- Which age group has the highest number of bike purchases?
--Which region (Europe, North America, Pacific) has the most bike purchases?
+- Which region (Europe, North America, Pacific) has the most bike purchases?
--Is there a difference in purchase trends across regions for different education levels?
+- Is there a difference in purchase trends across regions for different education levels?
--What is the commute distance range where most people purchase bikes?
+- What is the commute distance range where most people purchase bikes?
--Does a longer or shorter commute distance correlate with a higher purchase rate?
+- Does a longer or shorter commute distance correlate with a higher purchase rate?
--Is the average income of purchasers higher than non-purchasers across genders?
+- Is the average income of purchasers higher than non-purchasers across genders?

 ##  Preview